-7.1 There is a requirement for the AGS to include reference to how issues raised in the previous year's AGS been resolved.

-7.2 The following identifies the actions resolved in 2022/2023:

-7.2.1 HIWFRS continue to invest into our Carbon Reduction plans including the installation of electric charging points across the estate.
-All 37 identified sites will have installed chargers and the completed project has rolled out 126 chargers across the HIWFRS estate.

-7.2.2 The Authority considered the Home Office White Paper consultation and provided views in relation to a change of governance.
-As further updates detailing the outcome of the White Paper consultation are published, the Authority will ensure the current governance frameworks and their supporting Policies, Procedures and Guidance are fit for purpose and align to any recommendations.

-7.2.3 The Service published its 'Our Inclusive Service' strategy which describes our Equality Objectives, builds on the positive progress we have made towards creating an inclusive culture and our commitment to equality and diversity.
+- 7.1 There is a requirement for the AGS to include reference to how issues raised in the previous year's AGS been resolved. - 7.2 The following identifies the actions resolved in 2022/2023: - 7.2.1 HIWFRS continue to invest into our Carbon Reduction plans including the installation of electric charging points across the estate.
+All 37 identified sites will have installed chargers and the completed project has rolled out 126 chargers across the HIWFRS estate. - 7.2.2 The Authority considered the Home Office White Paper consultation and provided views in relation to a change of governance.
+As further updates detailing the outcome of the White Paper consultation are published, the Authority will ensure the current governance frameworks and their supporting Policies, Procedures and Guidance are fit for purpose and align to any recommendations. - 7.2.3 The Service published its 'Our Inclusive Service' strategy which describes our Equality Objectives, builds on the positive progress we have made towards creating an inclusive culture and our commitment to equality and diversity.
 Work continues to create an underpinning three year strategic action plan which will run from 1 April 2023 until 31 Mach 2026.

-one.

-action plan.

-Statement of Accounts

-Annual Governance Statemen
+7.2.4 In Summer 2022, HIWFRS agreed a business case to produce the next Safety Plan covering 2025-2030.
+The HIWFRS Safety Plan is the Community Risk Management Plan (CRMP).
+HIWFRS intend to carry out the work of the CRMP in two stages.
+Stage one commenced from September 2022 and is underway until June 2023.
+Stage one will give a clear understanding of and identify the risks we face in our communities.
+Stage two will begin shortly after and will develop options to meet the risks identified in stage one.

-two will begin shortly after and will develop options to meet the risks identified in stage 7.2.5 A value for money assessment was completed in January 2023 with the assessment producing a report, which will be used alongside other assurance sources, including the HMICFRS inspection report, to identify areas of focus and improvement for the Service.
+7.2.5 A value for money assessment was completed in January 2023 with the assessment producing a report, which will be used alongside other assurance sources, including the HMICFRS inspection report, to identify areas of focus and improvement for the Service.
 The assessment also provides valuable benchmarks against other Services and will also allow us to share and tap into good practice from across the sector.

-Signed: 7.2.6 The Service have developed a Wellbeing Strategy which will be presented to the Executive Group for sign off in May 2023.
-The Strategy has an underpinning Wellbeing Neil Odin - Chief Fire Officer
+7.2.6 The Service have developed a Wellbeing Strategy which will be presented to the Executive Group for sign off in May 2023.
+The Strategy has an underpinning Wellbeing action plan.